Vaccination against Covid-19 is free and recommended:

 Clinics with appointment

-Vaccination for people aged 12 and over is ongoing.
-Important to respect an interval of 4 weeks or more between the two doses (12 years and older).
+Vaccination for people aged and over is ongoing.
+The Comité sur l’immunisation du Québec (CIQ) recommends the 2nd dose (Pfizer or Moderna vaccine) in an interval of 8 weeks or more between doses.

 - To make an appointment : Quebec.ca/vaccinCOVID